 We tried some of the stalks, but they were not as good.
 Texture like lemon grass, only without the wonderful lemon aroma.
 More like a bland, tough scallion.
 Certainly edible, and not terrible, but nothing like the buds.

 The flowers are OK.
 They are more for color than flavor, and they are said to thicken soups the way okra or file powder do.
+The Chinese use them in hot-and-sour soup.
 Will have to try that more some other time.

 Think really young fingerling potatoes, only with a sweetness to them.
 White ones are sweeter than the yellow ones.
 Yellow ones seem more substantial.